sampsyo/enerj/README.md

 [version 1.3.1]: http://types.cs.washington.edu/checker-framework/releases/1.3.1/checkers.zip
 [Checker Framework]: http://types.cs.washington.edu/checker-framework/

 Expand both packages into a common directory.
+Make sure the directories are named "enerj" and "checker-runtime" and are siblings in the directory tree.
 First, build the checker-runtime library against the Checker Framework by typing `ant` in its directory.
 Then build EnerJ the same way.

 If you have trouble with the build—for example, if ant complains about a missing tools.jar or compiler-related classes, be sure to set your `$JAVA_HOME` environment variable to point at the appropriate place.
 (Exactly where depends on your OS and JDK installation.)